 You can tell your brain, “Thank you for trying to keep me safe, but I am not in danger.
 It feels scary because this is new, but it’s supposed to be new because I am growing.”

 The exact wording doesn’t matter.
 Just give respect to your brain for trying to help you.
 Tell yourself that everything is going to be all right.
 You’re not pretending.
-This is what living, learning and growing is supposed to feel like.
+Living, learning, and growing are supposed to feel like this.

 Here’s my example